It’s that time of year!

 With these supplies, you’ll be well on your way to sprouting hundreds of seeds and growing transplants indoors in time for outdoor sowing in springtime.

 This fall, I also tried my hand a propagation.
 I read up on geraniums and decided they would be easy to propagate from my porch containers.
-With my newspaper pots, my cuttings sit in enough soil that there has been a decent amount of plant growth and the geraniums cuttings are actually flowering.
-That is a win to me!
+With my newspaper pots, my cuttings sit in enough soil that there has been a decent amount of plant growth and the geranium cuttings are actually flowering.
+That is a win for me!

 I also recently germinated a bunch of onion seeds and plan to just transfer them to the garden when the time comes.

 Years ago, I made round newspaper pots by wrapping newspaper around a can or jar.
 Today, you can even buy tools to make those circular pots.
-While these work well, they produce a smaller newspaper pot that is not as sturdy and it can be difficult to keep the soil damp.
-Also, these circular pots cannot be made in advance without taking up a lot of space.
+While these work well, they produce a smaller newspaper pot that is not as sturdy and can be difficult to keep the soil damp.
+Also, these circular pots cannot be made in advance without taking up much space.

 Why Use Newspaper Pots